SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 ## Example of More Elaborate and Complex Module Files

-> Will be illustrated in the hands on section.
+> Will be illustrated in the hands-on section.

 ---